trskop/apache-md5/README.md

 Contributions
 -------------

 Contributions, pull requests and bug reports are welcome!
+Please don't be afraid to contact author using GitHub or by e-mail (see `.cabal` file for that).

 [apt-get-howto]: